stevenrjanssens/dfreproject/paper.md

 )
 ```

-The `target_wcs` argument can be passed as a header similar to `reproject`.
-Additionally, if `shape_out` is not provided, then the shape will be the same as the input.
+The `target_wcs` argument can be passed as a header similar to `reproject.` Additionally, if `shape_out` is not provided, the shape will be the same as the input.

 # Methods
-In order to reproject an image onto a new coordinate plane, we must perform three intermediate calculations.
+We must perform three intermediate calculations to reproject an image onto a new coordinate plane.
 To do this, we use the target and source WCS.

 Before defining the steps, there are a few terms to define:

 - SIP: Standard Imaging Polynomial.
 This convention allows us to represent non-linear geometric distortions as a simple polynomial.
-The order and coefficients of this polynomial is stored in the header.
+The order and coefficients of this polynomial are stored in the header.
 The SIP is broken down into four individual polynomials, SIP\_A, SIP\_B, SIP\_INV\_A, and SIP\_INV\_B where
 SIP\_A defines the polynomial applied to the x-coordinates, SIP\_B defines the polynomial applied to the y-coordinates, and SIP\_INV\_A and SIP\_INV\_B define the inverse operations.
 For an in-depth discussion on SIP, please see @shupe_sip_2005.

-- CD Matrix: Coordinate Description Matrix.
-This is  a 2X2 matrix that encodes the rotation, skew, and scaling of the image.
+CD Matrix: Coordinate Description Matrix.
+This is a 2X2 matrix that encodes the image's rotation, skew, and scaling.
 The values are conveniently stored in the header.
-The CD matrix may also be constructed from the PC, Projection Coordinate, matrix multiplied by the CDELT values.
+The CD matrix may also be constructed from the PC Projection Coordinate matrix multiplied by the CDELT values.

 The steps are as follows:

-1. For each pixel calculate the corresponding celestial coordinate using the target WCS
+1. For each pixel, calculate the corresponding celestial coordinate using the target WCS

    1. Apply shift